 4. One advice

-Learn something new every day.
+Learn something new every day and get to know yourself.
 Knowledge truly is power, so don’t stop investing in yourself.

 My background and qualifications

 I refer to myself as a therapist with a twist because I combine integrative therapy with neuroscience and, at times, coaching techniques.
 This is because I believe that no one theory or approach can suit everybody.

 I started my journey with an MSc in Neuroscience at King’s College London.
 It inspired me to learn more about the mind, which led to pursuing a Postgraduate Diploma in Integrative Counselling and Coaching at the University of East London.
 I then completed Gottman’s Clinical Training in Couples Therapy.

 Along the way to becoming a therapist I also completed specialised Neuro-Linguistic Practitioner (NLP) Training, additional coaching training and advanced training in treating anxiety using neuroscience and integrative therapy.

 Apart from this, I regularly contribute to articles in the press.
 Some of my work can be seen in Metro, The Independent, VeryWell Mind, Bustle, Dazed, and other media outlets.
 I also thoroughly enjoy writing for my blog in the hopes of demystify therapy and mental health.